CGCL-codes/Whale/README.md

 Therefore,  a DSPS actually sends a same data item to a machine multiple times, raising significant unnecessary costs for serialization and communications.
 We show that such a mechanism can lead to serious performance bottleneck due to CPU overload.

-To address the problem, we design and implement Whale, an efficient RDMA-assisted distributed stream processing system.
-Two factors contribute to the efficiency of this design.
-First, we propose a novel RDMA-assisted stream multicast scheme with a self-adjusting non-blocking tree structure to alleviate the CPU workloads of an upstream instance during data partitioning.
-Second, we re-design the communication mechanism in existing DSPSs by replacing the instance-oriented communication with a new worker-oriented communication scheme, which saves significant costs for redundant serialization and communications.
-We implement Whale on top of Apache Storm and evaluate it using experiments with large-scale datasets.
+To address the problem, we propose Whale, a novel efficient RDMA-assisted one-to-many stream data partitioning design.
+Whale designs a novel self-adjusting non-blocking tree structure, which prevents the transfer queue of an instance from blocking due to stream dynamics.
+In addition, Whale designs and implements a new worker-oriented communication mechanism which replaces the instance-oriented design in previous DSPSs and significantly reduces the CPU overhead for serialization and communications.
+We implement Whale atop Apache Storm and evaluate its performance using large-scale datasets from real-world systems.
 The results show that Whale achieves 56.6x improvement of system throughput and 97% reduction of processing latency compared to existing designs.

 # 2. Architecture of Whale
 ![image](https://github.com/Whale2021/Whale/blob/master/images/Whale_architecture.png)

 Whale includes two main components: stream multicast and worker-oriented communication.
 The former fully exploits the zero-copy RDMA network to efficiently process highly dynamic streams.
-The stream multicast scheduler constructs a non-blocking multicast tree which elaborately chooses the maximum out-degree and minimizes the average multicast latency for an incoming stream.
-To cope with stream dynamics, the system workload monitor periodically monitors the current workloads of the source instance while the multicast controller adjusts the dynamic multicast structure accordingly.
-The work-oriented communication aims at reducing the redundant serialization and communication.
-The batch component packages the IDs with the data item into a BatchTuple and serializes BatchTuple for multicasting.
-The dispatcher deserializes BatchTuple and dispatches the receiving tuple to the locally hosted destination instances according to the obtained instance IDs.
+In the stream multicast component, Whale constructs the proposed efficient non-blocking multicast tree structure to support efficient one-to-many data partitioning.
+The system can dynamically adjust the structure to copy with stream dynamics.
+Specially, the stream multicast scheduler elaborately chooses the maximum out-degree of the non-blocking multicast tree structure for the incoming stream and minimizes the average multicast latency.
+The system workload monitor periodically monitors the current workloads of the source instance while the multicast controller adjusts the multicast structure accordingly.
+The worker-oriented communication component addresses at reducing the redundant serialization and communication.
+The batch component packages the IDs with the data item into a BatchTuple and serializes the BatchTuple for multicasting.
+The dispatcher deserializes the BatchTuple and dispatches the receiving tuple to the locally hosted destination instances according to the obtained instance IDs.

 # 3. How to use?
 ## 3.1 Environment